Strategies

 Research

-Our proprietary research focuses on financially material ESG factors.
+Our proprietary research focuses on financially material sustainability factors.

 Cross-asset class collaboration

-Our differentiated investing process is supported by collaborative proprietary ESG research across asset classes.
+Our differentiated investing process is supported by collaborative proprietary sustainable investment research across asset classes.

 Engagement

-We engage with issuers as part of our ESG research and stewardship initiatives.
+We engage with issuers as part of our sustainable investment research and stewardship initiatives.

 *These ETFs are different from traditional ETFs.
 Traditional ETFs tell the public what assets they hold each day.
 These ETFs will not.
 This may create additional risks for your investment.
 For example: You may have to pay more money to trade the ETF's shares.
 These ETFs will provide less information to traders, who tend to charge more for trades when they have less information.
 The price you pay to buy ETF shares on an exchange may not match the value of the ETF's portfolio.
 The same is true when you sell shares.
 These price differences may be greater for these ETFs compared to other ETFs because they provide less information to traders.
 These additional risks may be even greater in bad or uncertain market conditions.
 The ETFs will publish on its website each day a "Tracking Basket" designed to help trading in shares of the ETFs.
 While the Tracking Basket includes some of the ETF's holdings, it is not the ETF's actual portfolio.
 The differences between these ETFs and other ETFs may also have advantages.
 By keeping certain information about the ETFs secret, these ETFs may face less risk that other traders can predict or copy its investment strategy.
 This may improve the ETF's performance.
 If other traders are able to copy or predict the ETF's investment strategy, however, this may hurt the ETF's performance.
 Continue reading for additional information regarding the unique attributes and risks of these ETFs.